bjarnig/OF/README.md

 // Modulate a parameter
 a.modulate(\sdm, { LFNoise1.kr(10, 0.1, 0.2) } );

-// Append a transformation operation // THIS ONE IS NOT GOOD! a.transform( o.processing.waveloss() );
+// Append a transformation operation a.transform( o.processing.waveloss() );

 // Another transformation